 Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

-Colon Cancer
+Colon Cancer Specialists in Concord, NC

 Most colon cancers begin as small polyps, detectable through regular cancer screening, such as colonoscopy.
 Regular screening and removal of polyps can eliminate the risk of colon cancer by up to 90%.
-Regular screening can also help detect colon cancer early, when it is more treatable.
+Regular screening can also help detect colon cancer early when it is more treatable.

 Many people with colon cancer experience no symptoms in the early stages of the disease.
 When symptoms appear, they'll likely vary, depending on the size and location in your large intestine.
 When they do occur, signs and symptoms of colon cancer include: